Valium Withdrawal

 • Muscle twitching

-If the individual was highly addicted to Valium, they` can suffer from more serious symptoms, such as seizures, hallucinations, numbness, and coma.
+If the individual was highly addicted to Valium, they may suffer from more serious symptoms, such as seizures, hallucinations, numbness, and coma.

 Valium/Diazepam Withdrawal Timeline

-People wonder, "how long does Valium withdrawals last?”
-However, as mentioned, there is no official Valium withdrawal timeline, since every individual and experience is different.
-Outlined below is a general basic timeline to show what one can expect when going through the withdrawal process.
+Although there is no exact Valium withdrawal timeline, since every individual and experience is different, outlined below is a general basic timeline to show some common Valium detox symptoms and when they usually occur:

-First few days (1-4): The symptoms slowly start to take effect after about 2 days.
-Physical symptoms such as headache, vomiting, hand tremors, cramps, nausea, increased heart rate and blood pressure are expected and normal.
+1-4 days: Most Valium withdrawals cause symptoms to begin after about 2 days.
+Physical symptoms such as headache, vomiting, hand tremors, cramps, nausea, increased heart rate, and blood pressure are expected and normal.
 Rebound symptoms can also be experienced at this point.
-Ironically, these are symptoms that one used Valium to treat!
-E.g., anxiety, mood swings, depression, cravings for Valium and panic attacks are all possible psychological symptoms.
+Ironically, these are symptoms that one used Valium to treat, for example, anxiety, mood swings, depression, cravings for Valium, and panic attacks.

-5 days-2 weeks: This is the most intense stage of the withdrawal process since here the symptoms will reach their peak.
+5 days-2 weeks: This is the most intense stage of the diazepam withdrawal process, as this is when symptoms reach their peak.

-Weeks 3-4: Symptoms can persist for up to a month, but here the severity will be reduced and the symptoms will be more manageable.
-The positive aspect of valium detox will take its toll physically and emotionally, and the future will seem brighter for the patient.
+3-4 weeks: Valium detox symptoms can persist for up to a month, but once the individual has refrained from Valium for 3-4 weeks, the severity will be reduced, and symptoms will become more manageable.
+The positive aspect of Valium detox will become evident physically and emotionally, and the future will seem brighter for the patient.

-After 1 month: At this point in the detoxification process, the symptoms should be fading and recovery imminent.
+After 1 month: At this point in the diazepam detox process, symptoms fade, and recovery is imminent.
 However, this can be a stage of psychological suffering for some, where symptoms such as depression, suicidal thoughts or intense cravings for the drug can continue until treatment is provided.
-This stage is referred to as ‘late Valium withdrawal’ or PAWS- post acute withdrawal symptoms.
+This stage is referred to as ‘late Valium withdrawal’ or PAWS-post acute withdrawal symptoms.

 Valium Detox

 Detoxification is a cleansing process where the body clears itself of a certain substance.
 Valium detox shouldn’t be done solo, as this has been proven to be dangerous.
 Instead, one should seek medical guidance to learn how to lower the dose effectively.
-The doctor will assess the situation and personalize a schedule which will help the body rid itself slowly from the drug and learn how to cope without it with less painful withdrawal symptoms.
+The doctor will assess each situation and personalize a schedule that will help the body rid itself of the drug slowly and learn how to cope without it with less painful withdrawal symptoms.
 ‘Valium taper’- which means to slowly cut back on Valium - is highly recommended to ensure a safe and effective detox.

-The stronger one's addiction is to Valium, the longer the detox process will last, as stopping quickly can shock the system and cause harmful effects on the body.
+The stronger one's addiction to Valium is, the longer the detox process will last, as stopping quickly can shock the system and cause harmful effects on the body.

-To provide relief from the pain and discomfort, doctors may prescribe the following:
+To provide relief from the pain and discomfort of Valium detox, doctors may prescribe the following:

-• Flumazenil (Romazicon), a medicine that can help to counteract the withdrawal symptoms.
+• Flumazenil (Romazicon), a medicine that can help to counteract withdrawal symptoms.

-• Baclofen, a muscle relaxant that can help lessen the cravings.
+• Baclofen, a muscle relaxant that can help lessen cravings.

 • Melatonin, to help manage anxiety and sleep issues.

 Enrolling in our inpatient rehab is the best option for effective Valium detox.
-In this trigger- free environment, one can benefit from 24/ professional support - both medical and clinical - and thereby manage the withdrawal symptoms in a relaxed and caring setting.
+In this trigger-free environment, one can benefit from 24/7 professional support, both medical and clinical, and thereby manage the withdrawal symptoms in a relaxed and caring setting.

-After the detoxification process, which is the first stage of withdrawing from the drug, further support is necessary to help learn what inner issues have led to the addiction.
-Getting the right emotional and mental support can prevent relapse and of course further addiction to the drug.
-We offer:
+After the detoxification process, the first stage of withdrawing from the drug, further support is necessary to learn what inner issues have led to the addiction.
+Getting the right emotional and mental support can prevent relapse.
+Some options include:

-• Support groups: these are effective as one is in an informal setting where fellow addicts share their successes and let downs in a safe and understanding environment.
-Peer support is helpful as it can motivate, encourage and inspire sobriety.
+• Support groups: These are effective as one is in an informal setting where fellow addicts share their successes and letdowns in a safe and understanding environment.
+Peer support is helpful as it can motivate, encourage, and inspire individuals to achieve sobriety.

 Check your insurance